13 Things That Happen to Your Body When You Eat Lemons

 If you've ever had a kidney stone, then you know the excruciating pain that comes with trying to pass one.
 But if eating lemons is a regular part of your diet, you may not have to worry about it.
 Lemons have a high amount of citrate, which has been proven to naturally prevent the formation of kidney stones.
 A study published in Urology found that patients who received lemonade therapy (four ounces of lemon juice in two liters of water a day with little to no sugar) formed kidney stones at a slower rate than before they started treatment.
 It was so beneficial, the researchers recommend lemonade therapy as an alternative treatment for kidney stone removal.
 Speaking of staying healthy, read up on bad habits that make you sick and fat for more salt and sugar duos that you should steer clear of to avoid weight gain!

 Your Cholesterol Improves

-Lemons are chock-full of cholesterol-fighting ingredients, including vitamin C, which has been proven to lower levels of LDL, or “bad” cholesterol, according to a study in the Journal of Chiropractic Medicine.
+Lemons are chock-full of cholesterol-fighting ingredients, including vitamin C, which has been proven to lower levels of LDL, or "bad" cholesterol, according to a study in the Journal of Chiropractic Medicine.
 Lemons also contain flavonoids, which lowered the levels of LDL and triglycerides in participants of a study published in Alternative Therapies in Health and Medicine.
-And the pectin in lemon peels was found to lower hamsters’ cholesterol in a European Journal of Nutrition study.
-Although hamsters aren’t humans, there’s enough strong evidence to add lemons into your daily diet for cholesterol-lowering benefits.
+And the pectin in lemon peels was found to lower hamsters' cholesterol in a European Journal of Nutrition study.
+Although hamsters aren't humans, there's enough strong evidence to add lemons to your daily diet for cholesterol-lowering benefits.